“Why did we choose that café again?” The rich coffee aroma whiffed into my nostril. “Not bad, but not Starbucks. Missing something.”

 Escape the future that held no hope.

-Meanwhile, the Cloud continued to brew an entrapment...
+Meanwhile, in the Cloud an entrapment continued to brew...